elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-the-environment-influence-adaptation.md

 url: /learn/biology/questions/how-does-the-environment-influence-adaptation
 score: -1.0
 related_article1:
-    id: 166361
+    id: 166353
-    title: Define adaptation and explain its importance in evolutionary biology.
+    title: >-
+        What are Tinbergen's four questions and how do they help in understanding animal behavior?
     subject: Biology
-    url: /learn/biology/questions/define-adaptation-and-explain-its-importance-in-evolutionary-biology
+    url: /learn/biology/questions/what-are-tinbergens-four-questions-and-how-do-they-help-in-understanding-animal-behavior
 related_article2:
-    id: 166373
+    id: 166353
-    title: What factors influence the response to selection in a population?
+    title: >-
+        What are Tinbergen's four questions and how do they help in understanding animal behavior?
     subject: Biology
-    url: /learn/biology/questions/what-factors-influence-the-response-to-selection-in-a-population
+    url: /learn/biology/questions/what-are-tinbergens-four-questions-and-how-do-they-help-in-understanding-animal-behavior
 related_article3:
-    id: 166359
+    id: 166370
-    title: How does parent-offspring regression help in understanding heritability?
+    title: >-
+        How is fitness defined and measured in the context of natural selection?
     subject: Biology
-    url: /learn/biology/questions/how-does-parentoffspring-regression-help-in-understanding-heritability
+    url: /learn/biology/questions/how-is-fitness-defined-and-measured-in-the-context-of-natural-selection
 related_article4:
     id: 166373
+    title: >-
-    title: What factors influence the response to selection in a population?
+        What factors influence the response to selection in a population?
     subject: Biology
     url: /learn/biology/questions/what-factors-influence-the-response-to-selection-in-a-population
 related_article5:
-    id: 166355
+    id: 166359
-    title: What are Darwin's postulates and how do they relate to natural selection?
+    title: >-
+        How does parent-offspring regression help in understanding heritability?
     subject: Biology
-    url: /learn/biology/questions/what-are-darwins-postulates-and-how-do-they-relate-to-natural-selection
+    url: /learn/biology/questions/how-does-parentoffspring-regression-help-in-understanding-heritability
 ---

 &nbsp;